suyogsakegaonkar/digitalriver-assignment/README.md

 	Then add data to the Data.xml

 4. All the pages related in the test scenario have a separate class. (page object model)
+5. When we add a different test scenario, and wish to execute those testcases, include the test class in the testng.xml present in working directory.
+6. All the test are configured to run in firefox browser.

-5. Each testcase in test scenario class file is exhibited as follows: e.g.
+7. Each testcase in test scenario class file is exhibited as follows: e.g.
 ```
   @Test(description = "Tests whether a phone number matches a valid pattern.")